 Length: 14 pages

-This bill was introduced on June 23, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 23, 2016, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.